Contents

 • Saving for education

-Reasons not to Invest in an RRSP
+Reasons Not to Invest in an RRSP

 As we have gone over, there are plenty of positives to investing in an RRSP.
 That being said, your financial situation may not be the most ideal for an RRSP.
-If you make less than $50,000 per year for example, an RRSP could end up costing you more in the long run.
-How?
-Well, this would be because you’d have only a small tax break.
-It’s only likely your income will be higher when you hit retirement age, so you would end up paying more in taxes once you begin to use your RRSP.
+If you make less than $50,000 per year, for example, an RRSP could end up costing you more in the long run.

 An RRSP may also not be in your best interest if you have a pension, whether that be with your employer or not.
-In a case like this, you are already putting money away towards retirement, likely more that you would invest into an RRSP.
-Putting this money into a TFSA instead, allows you to save that money for as long as you’d like, but also use it whenever you want.
-Keep in mind, though, that TFSAs also have a contribution limit you need to keep in mind.
+In a case like this, you are already putting money away towards retirement, likely more than you would invest into an RRSP.
+Plus, a pension adjustment can also change your contribution room.

 Types of RRSPs